***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Get started with The Healthy Meal Prep Cookbook.
 It has 3 complete meal plans that walk you through shopping, prepping and cooking.

-Smart grocery shopping can also save you lots of money.
+Smart grocery shopping can also save lots of money for a budgeting household.

 The best way to get started is to track how much you spend on the big items, compare those items at various stores and determine what the best price is.
 The best price will be your stock up price (buy enough to last until the next big sale on that item).